alephium/docs/docs/FAQ.md

 Alephium full-node is really lightweight and can run on most machines, even on a Raspberry-Pi or a phone.
 To run your own node, follow the instructions.

+### Is it possible to stake on Alephium?

+Alephium is not a PoS blockchain, so there is no native stacking.
+However, in the future, there will be opportunities for returns with liquidity pools in DeFi.

 ## Mining